-The following informaton about DHR initiatives, programs, and resources offers ways to encourage and support the identification, stewardship, and use of Virginia's significant archaeological resources for maximum educational and cultural benefits.
+The following informaton about DHR initiatives, programs, and resources offers ways to encourage and support the identification, stewardship, and use of Virginia's archaeological resources for educational and cultural benefits.

-Virginia Archaeology Network.
-Follow this link to information about other places and websites that focus on archaeology in Virginia and beyond.
+Virginia Archaeology Network: Offers information and links to places and websites that focus on archaeology in Virginia and beyond.

 for teaching Virginia archaeology.
-In addition to the Virginia Indian Archaeological Resource Kit,
+DHR has Archaeological Resource Kits

 Also, see What Do

 Archaeological Site Stewardship: Do you have archaeological sites on your property?
 Private landowners and local governments can protect clues to our past by being stewards of archaeological properties within their ownership.
 Follow the link to information about being a good steward.

 Projectile Point Types and Lithic Types: Provides information and images of 44 projectile point types applicable to Virginia, and 47 lithic types from Virginia and surrounding states.
 The point types may be sorted by time period and general shape.
 Also features a timeline to show point relationships.
 The lithics may be sorted by type of stone or by general location.
 (Reference and publication sections are included in the module.)

 Threatened Sites Program: Archaeological sites are some of Virginia's most fragile non-renewable resources.
 The Threatened Sites Program offers emergency funding for archaeological sites and related artifacts endangered by erosion, sea level rise, impending development, or vandalism.
 The program has saved archaeological evidence at significant sites across Virginia, providing important information about our past that would have otherwise been lost.